 According to Rumelt, most strategies are "bad."
 Not because the strategy is wrong but because it is not a strategy.
 Often what passes for strategy is really a goal or, at best, a tactic.

 "Increase sales by 20%" is not a strategy.
-It's a goal without context or a plan.
-Presumably, the plan is "wishful thinking."
+"Increase sales by 20%" is a goal without context or a plan.

-As explained by Rumelt, the kernel of a strategy contains 3 elements.
+As explained by Rumelt, the kernel of good strategy contains three elements.

 The Kernel of Good Strategy

 - A diagnosis that defines or explains the nature of the challenge.
 A good diagnosis simplifies the often overwhelming complexity of reality by identifying certain aspects of the situation as critical.

 Start by answering the question, "What's going on?"

 A diagnosis is an assessment of the situation, whether that's within your market or company.
 Diagnoses are judgements.
 "Diagnoses cannot be proven to be correct."